 The names of the members of the remuneration and nomination committee and their attendance at meetings of the committee are detailed in the Directors' Report.
-Due to the changes in the composition of the Committee no meetings were held during the year.
+Due to the changes in the composition of the committee no meetings were held during the year ended 30 June 2010.
+The remuneration and nomination committee has formally met since 30 June 2010.